juliakloiber/superrr/_projects/risktakers.md

 <p>The Risktakers Fellowship kicked off on December 5th, 2023 and will be working with ten fellows over the course of eight months.</p>

-<p>“The Risktakers Fellowship – Daring to shape new digital futures” is a fellowship programme by Allianz Foundation and SUPERRR LAB.
+<p>“The Risktakers Fellowship – Daring to shape new digital futures” is a fellowship programme by Allianz Foundation and SUPERRR Lab.
 Learn more about the programme on <a href="https://risktakers.space/">the Risktakers Fellowship website</a>.</p>